 Myth #2: Flimsy crown moldings will add just as much value to my home.

 If part of your motive for installing crown molding is to enhance the value of your home, using cheap and poorly crafted crown moldings will not suffice.
-Just like any interior design pieces that you would use to decorate your home, flimsy crown molding will not provide the same visual splendor as do high quality moldings.
+Just like any interior design pieces that you would use to decorate your home, the flimsy crown molding will not provide the same visual splendor as do high-quality moldings.
 Moreover, crown moldings that are lacking in quality, construction, or material are easily recognized as such and won’t contribute to the monetary value of your home.

 Myth#3: Crown moldings made of wood are always preferable to those made of polyurethane.

 There are many reasons why choosing to install polyurethane crown molding can be a better choice than wood crown molding.
 The advantage of using crown moldings made of polyurethane is that they are not affected by changes in climate or humidity.
 Wood crown moldings, however, are subject to expanding, contracting, cracking, and warping in environments with variable temperatures.
 For this reason, polyurethane crown moldings are a better suited for areas with frequent temperature and climate changes; they are also an excellent alternative to wood in isolated areas of your home that often vary in climate, such as damp basements.